Iran sentences aid worker Zaghari-Ratcliffe to extra year in jail | DW | 26.04.2021

 Officially, Iran does not recognize dual nationalities, and detainees like Zaghari-Ratcliffe cannot receive consular assistance.

-A UN panel has described "an emerging pattern involving the arbitrary deprivation of liberty of dual nationals" in Iran.
+A United Nations panel has described "an emerging pattern involving the arbitrary deprivation of liberty of dual nationals" in Iran.

 Iran is also accused of using the case as leverage in talks over the 2015 nuclear deal, which the US quit in 2018, between Iran and world powers including Britain.